rsnodgrass/ag2-persona/README.md

 ## Summary

-StructuredAgent brings semantic clarity to AG2 agents by separating role, goal, backstory, and constraints.
+PersonaAgent brings semantic clarity to AG2 agents by separating role, goal, backstory, and constraints.
 This simple addition:

 - ✅ Makes agents more intuitive to create and understand
 - ✅ Improves prompt effectiveness and LLM performance